Being an async tech editor lets me wring the most value out of my time.

 - The client, their product, and what makes them tick

-- The client’s style guide and voice.
+- Style guides and voice.

 Context helps me anticipate the author’s intention, as well as frame my suggestions and comments.
 An editor who understands the context of the writing gets the best outcome with the least back-and-forth.